Closing costs catch first-time buyers off guard. Here's a breakdown of what you'll pay in Washington and Oregon — and what's negotiable.

 Related reading

-How Earnest Money Works in Washington State
+How to Make a Competitive Offer in Washington State